kito99/polymer-typescript-demo/README.md

 The included `gulpfile.js` relies on [the `polymer-build` library](https://github.com/Polymer/polymer-build), the same library that powers Polymer CLI.
-Out of the box it will clean the `build` directory, and provide image minification.
-Follow the comments in the `gulpfile.js` to add additional steps like JS transpilers or CSS preprocessors.
+Out of the box it will clean the `build` directory, and provide image minification and compile your TypeScript code.
+Follow the comments in the `gulpfile.js` to add additional steps like CSS preprocessors.

 `gulpfile.js` also generates a `service-worker.js` file with code to pre-cache the dependencies based on the entrypoint and fragments specified in